kengentenerende/kengentenerende.github.io/_posts/2023-08-02-FIN6 Adversary Emulation - Phase 1.md

 The Adversary Emulation was tested on the following Operating System:
 - Windows Server 2019 Standard Evaluation

 > A script for automation was developed to handle the majority of adversary emulation tasks.
-You can find this script in the corresponding GitHub repository [**GitHub repository**](https://github.com/kengentenerende/Automation-FIN6-Adversary-Emulation)
+You can find this script in the corresponding [**GitHub repository**](https://github.com/kengentenerende/Automation-FIN6-Adversary-Emulation)
-{: .prompt-tip }
+{: .prompt-info }